• Menu

 But this article is about a slightly different approach.

-We can also teach dogs to control their impulses in specific situations, without the use of commands.
-We do this by creating default behaviors.
+I’m going to talk about teaching dogs to control their impulses in specific situations, without the use of any commands or cues, at all.
+And we do this, by creating default behaviors.

 Teaching Default Behaviors

-We can teach him that the only way to get someone to stroke him is to keep his feet firmly on the ground.
+We can teach them that the only way to get someone to stroke them is to keep their feet firmly on the ground.

-He can learn that the only way anyone will clip on his leash is if he stands quite still.
+Your dog can learn that the only way anyone will clip on their leash is if they stands quite still.

-And the only way you will put his dinner bowl on the floor is if he sits and looks at you.
+And the only way you will put their dinner bowl on the floor is if they sit and look at you first.

 impulse control for dogs